CacheTrap: Unveiling a Stealthier Gray-Box Trojan against LLMs: Introduction

+To address \textbf{Q1}, we exploit the Key-Value (KV) cache in LLMs, a critical component that stores intermediate attention states to enable fast and memory-efficient decoding over long contexts~\cite{wu2024layer, pope2023efficiently}.
+Despite the central role of KV cache, emerging evidence indicates that the KV cache constitutes a weakly protected attack surface.
+Specifically, in multi-tenant deployments, KV cache management can expose observable behaviors, such as cache reuse patterns and scheduling decisions, revealing its nature as a \textit{shared runtime state}. ~\cite{10.1145/3600006.3613165, ye2024chunkattention, 10.5555/3737916.3739916, wu2025know, luo2025shadow}.
+Moreover, KV caches reside in GPU memory during inference and may be evicted to off-chip memory when on-chip capacity is reached, exposing them to hardware fault injection techniques~\cite{lin2025gpuhammer, luo2023rowpress, mutlu2019rowhammer, yao2020deephammer, yu2020deepem}.
+Together, these properties create an opportunity for fine-grained manipulation without modifying model's weights or inputs.

+To address \textbf{Q2}, we exploit the fact that KV cache values encode dynamic activations tied to specific token positions, which provides a natural mechanism for transient trigger activation.
+Because KV caches are stored in GPU or off-chip memory, and given the advances in hardware fault injection techniques~\cite{lin2025gpuhammer, luo2023rowpress, mutlu2019rowhammer, yao2020deephammer, yu2020deepem,gddrhammer}, an attacker can precisely flip selected bits within the KV cache.
+This enables fine-grained manipulation of intermediate activations at inference time, \textit{allowing bit-flip in the KV cache to act as transient triggers that induce stealthy Trojan behavior.}

+Motivated by the answers to Q1 and Q2, we propose, for the first time, a stealthy Trojan attack that corrupts the KV cache of an LLM.
+As illustrated in Figure~\ref{fig:overview}, the attacker flips specific bits in the KV cache and leverages these perturbations as a trigger to induce targeted behavior.
+In the absence of such bit flips, the model preserves its benign performance.
+This design makes the attack highly stealthy, as the KV cache only stores intermediate attention states used for efficient decoding~\cite{wu2024layer, pope2023efficiently}, and is neither persistent nor directly traceable in inputs or weights.

-However, the first challenge in manipulating the KV cache bits through fault injection is understanding the practical limitation of this transient fault.
-The key challenge lies in identifying the vulnerable KV cache location where a memory fault, such as a bit flip, can enable an attacker to achieve targeted adversarial objectives.
-Unlike a weight Trojan attack or a weight corruption attack, where an attacker can compute model gradients offline with the knowledge of the domain of tasks or data (shown in table~\ref{tab:summary}) to identify optimum model corruption, KV cache behaves similarly to model activation, which is not static, but rather changes based on the input prompt.
-As a result, the attacker has no way to predict or identify vulnerable KV locations before inference time if the attack depends on data and gradient information.
-A successful KV cache corruption attack would first require a vulnerable KV location search algorithm that does not rely on the victim's data/domain knowledge; i.e., the attack is gradient-independent while achieving targeted adversarial goals.
+To address \textbf{Q3}, primary difficulty lies in identifying vulnerable KV cache location where a single bit flip can reliably activate a desired Trojan behavior.
+Unlike input and weight Trojans, where attackers can compute gradients offline using knowledge of the weight and data domain (as shown in Table~\ref{tab:summary}) to identify optimal perturbations, the KV cache behaves similarly to model activations, which are \textit{not static}, but dynamically depend on the input prompt.
+Consequently, attackers cannot predict or pre-identify vulnerable KV locations prior to inference.
+Therefore, a successful KV cache corruption attack requires a search strategy that can identify vulnerable locations without relying on access to data, weights, gradients, or task-specific knowledge.